This set of Basic Civil Engineering Quiz focuses on “Market Forms and Uses of Steel”.

 d) GI Sheets

-Explanation: The corrugated sheets are galvanized to add protective coating to the steel sheet.
+Explanation: The corrugated sheets are galvanized to add a protective coating to the steel sheet.
 Hence, GI-Galvanized Iron sheet is another name for corrugated sheets.

 8. Flat iron bars are used generally for: